dkedar7/fast_dash/README.md

 Fast Dash is built using [Plotly Dash](https://github.com/plotly/dash) and it's completely open-source.

 ## Citation
-Please cite Fast Dash it if you use it in your work.
+Please cite Fast Dash if you use it in your work.
 ```
 @software{Kedar_Dabhadkar_Fast_Dash,
 author = {Kedar Dabhadkar},